brandongoldman/COP3530/course-notes/exam1.md

   double timeForCode = elapsedMillis / numberOfRepetitions;
   ```

-*Shoutout to the coding prodigy [@nickbryanmiller](https://github.com/nickbryanmiller/DataStructuresAndAlgorithms/blob/master/Sorting%20Algorithms/SortingAlgorithms.cpp) for compiling some of the code used below!*
+*Shoutout to [@nickbryanmiller](https://github.com/nickbryanmiller/DataStructuresAndAlgorithms/blob/master/Sorting%20Algorithms/SortingAlgorithms.cpp) for compiling some of the code used below!*

 ### Insertion Sort
 ```